 - Medium length — Goes down to about 3 inches above the knee.

 - Although the wide leg opening helps ensure there will be no fabric catching on the thigh during squats, I think the opening is still a bit wider than needed; or at least wider than I personally prefer.
 It can make the shorts almost feel too drafty.
-And it’s more likley to accidentally catch onto equipment when walking by or hopping on/off machines.
+And it’s more likely to accidentally catch onto equipment when walking by or hopping on/off machines.

 - Internal pocket is way too small to fit a phone, wallet or even a key ring with multiple keys or a large key fob for your car.